cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 for non-interactively proving and verifying this type of statement, built on a Chaum-Pedersen {{ChaumPedersen}} proof.
-It is split into two sub-sections: one for generating the proof, which is done by servers in the OPRF protocol, and another for verifying the proof, which is done by clients in the protocol.
+It is split into two sub-sections: one for generating the proof, which is done by servers in the verifiable protocols, and another for verifying the proof, which is done by clients in the protocol.

 ### Proof Generation